Informatievlaanderen/MAGDA-Mock/magdamock/README.md

 ## MagdaConnectorImpl

-The implementation of the abstraction requires 3 components: `MagdaConnection`, `clientLogService` & `MagdaHoedanigheidService`.
+The implementation of the abstraction requires 3 components: `MagdaConnection`, `ClientLogService` & `MagdaHoedanigheidService`.

 ### MagdaConnection